Michael-kyalo/recipe_app/README.md

 # recipe_app
 another recipe app in swift ui
-This is a simple recipe app built using swift has mvvm
+This is a simple recipe app built using swift.

+Has mvvm